 The past years online spending has increased significantly in the event and hotel industry, and the expectation is this continues to rise.
 E-commerce is therefore an important aspect of the Hotel and Event Management programme.

 During the Hotel and event week, you run your own hotel together with your fellow students.
-You also take part in the event game, during which you and your team are tasked to come up with a concept for a business.
+You also take part in the Event week, during which you and your team are tasked to come up with a concept for a business.
 Lastly, you play the hotel simulation game, write a business plan and go on an international study trip.

 Lots of guidance

-On average, you will have ± 25-27 contact hours per week, except during your final year when you are graduating.
+On average, you will have ± 26-28 contact hours per week, except during your final year when you are graduating.
 The small group size means you will get a lot of personal attention.
-You also get excellent guidance during projects.
-Finally, you can receive extra study coaching if you want.
+You also get extensive guidance during projects and internships.
+The NVAO rates the guidance as 'excellent'.

-At Tio, you can earn your BA degree in just three years.
+At Tio, you can earn your BA degree in just three years and your Associate degree in two.
 Naturally, you will have to invest a great deal of time and energy into your studies.
 That includes the summer months, when you will doing your internship.

 Freedom of choice